Why Apache is Returning 200 OK Instead of 304 Not Modified

 the one the client has, return 304.

 Usually, browsers send both.
-However, HTTP specifications and server configurations often prioritize the ETag because it is considered a more accurate validator than a simple timestamp.
+However, HTTP specifications and server configurations usually prioritize the ETag because it is a more accurate validator than a simple timestamp.

 The Investigation